Medical and rehabilitation expenses

 - treatment by a non-registered person including most alternative medicine treatments (for example massage and acupuncture unless provided by a registered practitioner such as a physiotherapist, doctor or Chinese Medicine practitioner registered for acupuncture)

 - some travel expenses, such as trips less than 20km, one way or if there is a closer treatment provider, but the worker chooses to attend another further away

-If WorkCover Queensland cannot fund your surgery, there may be other options available to enable you to access further treatment.
+If WorkCover cannot fund the surgery, there may be other options available to enable a worker to access further treatment.

-If your claim has not been accepted, you'll be responsible for paying medical and rehabilitation costs.
+If a claim has not been accepted, the worker will be responsible for paying medical and rehabilitation costs.

-If you would like more information on support and benefits available, call WorkCover Queensland on 1300 362 128.
+If you would like more information on payments and support available, call WorkCover Queensland on

 - Last updated